Eu Não Faço a Menor Ideia do que eu Tô Fazendo Com a Minha Vida

 Eu Não Faço a Menor Ideia do que eu Tô Fazendo Com a Minha Vida is a 2012 Brazilian comedy-drama film directed by Matheus Souza.
 The film opened the competitive exhibition at the 40th Gramado Film Festival.

 Plot

-The film follows the story of Clara, played by actress Clarice Falcão, which accepts to study medicine by family pressure.
-Without vocation for the profession, she stops going to the classes while initiates a new parallel life during the morning, with the purpose of discovering, to her own way, what's her talent and what she really wants out of life.
+The film follows the story of Clara, played by actress Clarice Falcão, who agrees to study medicine due to family pressure.
+Lacking any real calling for the profession, she starts skipping classes while leading a new, parallel life in the mornings, determined to discover, in her own way, what her true talent is and what she really wants from life.